Regulations and General Requirements

 In general, courses taken to satisfy the requirements of a baccalaureate degree cannot be used to fulfill the requirements of a graduate degree.
 Moreover, courses taken to satisfy the requirements of one graduate degree cannot be used to satisfy the requirements of a second degree at the same level (e.g, master's or doctorate).
 A student's advisory committee, however, may request that work toward a master's degree also count toward the requirements for a Ph.D.

 Students who do not make adequate progress toward their College graduate degrees may be subject to College probation and dismissal in accordance with University Graduate School policies.
 Adequate progress includes maintaining a grade point average of at least a B (3.0) in all graduate coursework and no more than three grades of Incomplete.
-Most College programs have additional requirements such as passing preliminary examinations or completing research training in a timely way.
-Student progress toward fulfilling these goals is usually reviewed annually by the student's advisory and/or research committees, and then again by the Director of Graduate Studies or an executive committee.
-At any time, the program may recommend that the College place a student on probation for inadequate progress, listing steps that the student must take in order to return to good standing.
+Most College programs have additional requirements such as passing qualifying examinations or completing research training in a timely way.
+Student progress toward fulfilling these goals is reviewed by the College at the end of each semester, and annually by the student's advisory and/or research committees.
+At any time, a program may recommend that the College place a student on probation for inadequate progress, listing steps that the student must take in order to return to good standing.
 After one semester on College probation, the program may recommend that the student be formally dismissed from the College.
-Students who are on College probation may not be eligible for some types of financial aid and employment.
+Students who are on College probation are not eligible for leaves of absence, and may not be eligible for some types of financial aid and employment.